 I became a certified nurse midwife in 2002 after graduating from the University of Maryland at Baltimore.
 My first job as a midwife was in rural South Carolina working at a federally funded community health center.
 It was here that I learned about “being with women” which is what midwifery is all about.
 I also became a National Health Service Corp Recipient, a program that encourages providers to work in underserved communities.

 After five years in South Carolina my husband and son, both avid surfers, asked if we could move to the coast.
 Our search for a small beach town brought us to St. Augustine and we couldn’t be happier!

 Working for OB-Gyn Associates is wonderful.
 We serve a varied population of families thorough different stages of life.
-I truly enjoy being the person to help women transition into parenthood just like I did 17 years ago.
+I truly enjoy being the person to help women transition into parenthood.
 I also enjoy educating women who want to space out their families.
 Empowering women to care for themselves is more rewarding than I ever imagined.

 Elizabeth Meadows, ARNP, CNM